The Transparency Audit

 Google flags our reviews as "polarized."
 This is accurate.
 Our review history reflects our full operational timeline — early failures and current performance exist side by side because we never deleted anything.

-We have maintained the same name, the same Pasay operating base, and continuous DOLE licensing since 2009.
+We have maintained the same name and the same Pasay operating base since 2009, and we are currently DOLE-licensed under PEA No. M-24-04-034.

 The Early Years

-Our 2.2★ Yelp rating and oldest Google reviews reflect a period when our growth outpaced our operations — vetting gaps, slow communication, and a defensive resolution process.
+Our 2.2★ Yelp rating (from 10 reviews) and oldest Google reviews reflect a period when our growth outpaced our operations — vetting gaps, slow communication, and a defensive resolution process.
 These failures earned us 1-star reviews.

 We retained all historical reviews as part of the public record.